maxrusse/accGPT/README.md

 # AI Chatbots for Imaging Recommendations Aligned with ACR Guidelines

 ### This project demonstrates the use of AI chatbots to provide imaging recommendations aligned with ACR (American College of Radiology) guidelines.
-It combines the outputs of different AI models to generate more precise and reliable recommendations.
+It combines the outputs of different AI models to compare recommendations.

 ### You can directly use the Jupyter notebook file provided in the project.
 The notebook contains all the necessary code and comments to help you understand and execute the project.